How Phraser works

 Any functions may be used to produce integer lists which are converted to sequences.
 Any functions may then be used to produce events, and then phrases, from sequences.

-As events and phrases are produced further functions may display or play the results or if possible, print them out in score form.
+As events and phrases are produced further functions display and play the results and produce printable scores.

 Leave a Reply